Future Water Prices – bill reductions before inflation over 2015-20

-The price decision by Ofwat represents a significant victory for the voice of the customer because customers’ views have shaped water pricing more than ever before.
-Most water companies and Ofwat have listened to customers and delivered a deal which reflects the services they want, at a price most find acceptable.
-Extensive customer research was undertaken over the last two years to understand customers’ expectations of the service they receive from water companies, and their investment, service and price proposals were developed from this ‘customer evidence’.
+Extensive customer research was undertaken to understand customers’ expectations of the service they received from water companies, and their investment, service and price proposals were developed from this ‘customer evidence’.
 Company and Ofwat proposals for price and service improvements were then ‘tested’ through market research to ensure the majority of customers found the price and investment ‘package’ acceptable and affordable.

 How inflation will effect bills

-While bills are coming down in real terms, customers need to be aware that water companies are allowed to add inflation to bills each year which means charges are still likely to rise from what they are now.
-That will hurt some households.
-Support exists for customers who are struggling to pay, and CCWater will be pressing every water company to ensure these schemes reach those who need help.
+While bills are set to come down in real terms, customers need to be aware that water companies are allowed to add inflation to bills each year so charges are still likely to rise.
+This will hurt some households.
+Support exists for customers who are struggling to pay, and we will be pressing every water company to ensure these schemes reach those who need help.